nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    This option enables additional AT commands for using the SMS service.

-.. option:: CONFIG_SLM_GPS - GPS support in SLM
+.. option:: CONFIG_SLM_GNSS - GNSS support in SLM

-   This option enables additional AT commands for using GPS service.
+   This option enables additional AT commands for using GNSS service.

-.. option:: CONFIG_SLM_SUPL_SERVER - SUPL server
+.. option:: CONFIG_SLM_AGPS - nRF Cloud A-GPS support in SLM

-   This option specifies the SUPL server to use for retrieving SUPL A-GPS data.
+   This option enables additional AT commands for using the nRF Cloud A-GPS service.
+   It is not selected by default.

+.. option:: CONFIG_SLM_PGPS - nRF Cloud P-GPS support in SLM

+   This option enables additional AT commands for using the nRF Cloud P-GPS service.
+   It is not selected by default.

-.. option:: CONFIG_SLM_SUPL_PORT - SUPL server port
+.. option:: CONFIG_SLM_CELL_POS - nRF Cloud cellular positioning support in SLM

-   This option specifies the port to use for the specified SUPL server.
+   This option enables additional AT commands for using the nRF Cloud Cellular Positioning service.
+   It is not selected by default.

 .. option:: CONFIG_SLM_FTPC - FTP client support in SLM